Overview

 - Click Agent Details.
 Locate the row for Version and make sure that it is 21.7.4 or later.

-Step 4: Upgrade to Sonoma (Requires approx 13GB of available storage)
+Step 4: Upgrade to a supported system (requires approx 13GB of available storage)

 - Click the Apple